Universal Translation Services

 Learning a New Language:

 Our planet is home to over seven thousand languages.
 They are the medium we use to communicate with each other.
-Without languages, we will have no proper way of conveying our feelings to others.
-But due to their abundance, people get stuck because of linguistic barriers at times.
-When someone moves to another country, they have to learn the native tongue so they can communicate with others and adjust to society.
+Without language, we will not adequately convey our feelings to others.
+However, due to their abundance, people sometimes get stuck because of linguistic barriers.
+When someone moves to another country, they must learn their native tongue to communicate with others and adjust to society.

 New Language

 There are many ways in which learning a new language can benefit you.
-Sure, it will help you communicate with the people around you if you are an immigrant, but it can also assist you with your work, and improve your knowledge of a culture.
-Languages are closely related to cultures and have plenty of hidden secrets in them about society.
-By studying a language, you can also learn these secrets and get close to society.
-In a world where so many tongues are spoken, everyone should try to become bilingual at least.
+Sure, it will help you communicate with the people around you if you are an immigrant, but it can also assist you with your work and improve your knowledge of a culture.
+Languages are closely related to cultures and have plenty of hidden societal secrets.
+You can also learn these secrets and get close to society by studying a language.
+Everyone should try to become bilingual in a world where many tongues are spoken.
 And learning a new language is so easy nowadays.
 With the help of technology, you can get lessons directly on your phone.
 You can set alerts like language BBC to stay up-to-date about a vernacular and any changes that might occur in it.

 At What Age Should You Learn a New Language?